avaframe/AvaFrame/docs/moduleAna1Tests.rst

 In this test, the behavior of a conical pile of material placed on a flat plane and ruled by Coulomb friction is studied.
-The pile starts at rest and depending on the steepness of the slope and the friction angle will start flowing.
+The pile starts at rest and depending on the steepness of the slope and the value of the bed friction angle will start to flow.
 The idea behind this test is to check the implementation of the bottom shear stress in the DFA module as well as the gradient computation (SPH method).

-The :py:mod:`ana1Tests.FPtest` module provides functions to compute the analytic solution and some plotting routines to visualize the pile and to compare it to the output from the DFA computational module.
+The :py:mod:`ana1Tests.FPtest` module provides functions to compute the analytic solution and some plotting routines for visualizing the pile and for comparison to the output from the DFA computational module.

 To run
 ------

-An workflow example is given in :py:mod:`runScripts.runTestFP`.
+A workflow example is given in :py:mod:`runScripts.runTestFP`.
-The input data for this example can be found in ``data/avaFPtest`` with the configuration settings of com1DFA including a section 'FPSOL' (see ``data/avaFPtest/Inputs/FlatPlane_com1DFACfg.ini``).
+The input data for this example can be found in ``data/avaFPtest`` with the configuration settings of com1DFA including a section ``'FPSOL'`` (see ``data/avaFPtest/Inputs/FlatPlane_com1DFACfg.ini``).

 The :py:func:`ana1Tests.FPtest.plotProfilesFPtest` function generates a profile plot of the flow depth in the radial direction.